-Your gym’s marketing efforts notwithstanding, the truth is that a strong, healthy body isn’t built in the gym – it’s built in the kitchen.
+Your gym’s marketing efforts notwithstanding, the truth is that a strong, healthy body isn’t built in the weight room – it’s built in the kitchen.

 Cleaning up your diet is the single best thing you can do to increase your energy, boost your immunity and even extend your lifespan.
 (Oh, and did I mention that you’ll look a hell of a lot better, too?)

 Implementing any of the easy ways to eat clean below will improve your health; implementing all of them will skyrocket your efforts to empower your body and become your best self.

 11 Easy Ways to Eat Clean